mdavidson9/docs.balsamiq.com/content/_editor/_b3/shortcuts.md

 </div>

 Below is a list of all the keyboard shortcuts and modifiers available in Balsamiq Mockups 3.
-While all of the shortcuts will work in the Desktop version, some might not work when you edit mockups in a browser.
+While all of the shortcuts will work in the Desktop version, **some might not work in our web versions**.

 The shortcuts below apply to Mockups 3 and higher.
 Choose one of the links to the right to download a cheat sheet.

-Want to create custom shortcuts?
-See [below](#creating-your-own-keyboard-shortcuts) for details.
+{{% alert info %}}**Note:** If you are using the Desktop version on a Mac you can also create [custom shortcuts](https://support.balsamiq.com/desktop/customshortcuts/).{{% /alert %}}

 <table class="tuftified">
 	<tbody>